Russia, Ukraine accuse each other of violating Orthodox Easter ceasefire

 US and Iranian negotiators were meeting in Pakistan on April 11 to try to end their six-week-old war.

-According to the calendar of the Orthodox faith, which is dominant in both Russia and Ukraine, Easter is celebrated this year on April 12.
+According to the calendar of the Orthodox faith, which is dominant in both Russia and Ukraine, Easter is celebrated in 2026 on April 12.

 Russian news agencies said Mr Putin attended services after midnight at Moscow’s vast Christ the Saviour Cathedral.